Shipp v. McMahon

 CARL E. STEWART, Circuit Judge:

-The appellee, Cherie Shipp (Shipp), was involved in an abusive marriage with her husband, Dalton Shipp (“Dalton”), in Shreveport, Louisiana.
-To escape her husband’s abuse, Shipp moved into her sister’s house near Minden, Louisiana.
-When Dalton learned of her whereabouts, he made several threatening phone calls to her, which she reported to deputies of the Webster Parish Sheriffs Office (WPSO).
-Dalton also on several occasions drove by Shipp’s sister’s house, which Shipp reported to defendant, Steve Cropper (“Cropper”), a Webster Parish deputy.
+The appellee, Cherie Shipp (Shipp) was involved in an abusive marriage with her husband, Dalton Shipp ("Dalton") in Shreveport, Louisiana.
+To escape her husband's abuse, Shipp moved into her sister's house near Minden, Louisiana.
+When Dalton learned of her whereabouts, he made several threatening phone calls to her, which she reported to deputies of the Webster Parish Sheriff's Office (WPSO).
+Dalton also on several occasions drove by Shipp's sisters house, which Shipp reported to defendant Steve Cropper ("Cropper"), a Webster Parish deputy.
 Cropper advised that he would do nothing about Dalton.

-Shipp then moved to her cousin’s residence in Dubberly, Louisiana, which is also in Webster Parish.
+Shipp then moved to her cousin's residence in Dubberly, which is also in Webster Parish.
 Dalton went to the house in Dubberly, attacked Shipp by beating her with a telephone that he ripped from the wall, and hit her with his fist.
-He threatened that if she reported the incident to law enforcement, she would “find herself in the hospital.”
-After physL cally abusing her, Dalton took some items belonging to Shipp and her cousin, placed the items in his automobile, and drove off.
-Despite Dalton’s warning, Shipp called the WPSO.
+He threatened that if she reported the incident to law enforcement, she would "find herself in the hospital."
+After physically abusing her, Dalton took some items belonging to Shipp and her cousin, placed the items in his automobile, and drove off.
+Despite Dalton's warning, Shipp called the WPSO.
 Deputy Cropper came to the scene and took a report, but made no immediate effort to arrest Dalton.

 Several days later, Deputy Cropper approached Dalton about returning the items he took from Shipp's cousin's residence, but did not arrest him.
 Dalton was later allowed to turn himself in, and he was charged with simple criminal damage to property and simple battery, both misdemeanor offenses.
 As a condition of bail, the court ordered that Dalton stay away from Shipp.
 Later that day, he pleaded guilty to both offenses, and the court ordered him to seek immediate counseling.
 The court set sentencing for a later date.